ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 packages that npm users install live- 370,000+, in fact- but this is not where all of them live.

-As part of npm's commitment to open source, npm has always allowed user to set up alternative registries to publish packages to and install packages from.
+As part of npm's commitment to open source, npm has always allowed users to set up alternative registries to publish packages to and install packages from.
 This is partly how npmE, npm's enterprise product, works- and there are many more examples of alternative registries out in the wild.